Mindy Cohn: Accolades

 In 2003 Cohn was nominated for a Daytime Emmy Award for her work on the TV show What's New, Scooby-Doo?, for which she provided the voice of Velma Dinkley.
 She reprised her role of Velma on Scooby-Doo!
 Mystery Incorporated and in several other Scooby-Doo movies.

-She received a positive notice from Variety for her role in the 2007 Daniel Waters comedy film Sex and Death 101.
+Cohn received a positive notice from Variety for her role in the 2007 Daniel Waters comedy film Sex and Death 101.
+In 2023, she received an Indie Series Award for her voice acting roles in season 2 of Around the Sun.